The public health emergency created by the COVID-19 pandemic led the government to issue new regulations related to Medicaid benefits.

 - Judith Bendersky, Field Supervisor, Washington SHIBA

-Read the follow-up questions and answers from this webinar below.
+- Read the follow-up Q&A below.